Church discipline is not about a witch-hunt or some investigation of rumors. Biblically, we might think in terms of two facets of church discipline:

 Here are the four steps Jesus lays out for the church as it carries out restorative church discipline.

-- Small group clarification.
 If the person confronted privately is still unrepentant, continuing in sin, then we are to take “one or two” others along (v.
 16).
 (Jesus quotes from Deuteronomy 19:15).
 Find others who are gentle and humble and loving, remembering that the goal is not to gang up on this person.
 The goal is to bring a couple of other people along who love and care and have the Spirit of Christ and the grace of Christ in them.
 These people are saying, “We love you.
-We want you to turn from sin, because sin ultimately leads to destruction.”
+We want you to turn from sin because sin ultimately leads to destruction.”

-- Church excommunication.
 If the person continues in unrepentant sin even after church admonition, Jesus says to treat him like a “Gentile and tax collector” (v.
 17).
 In other words, he’s no longer treated as a member of the body of Christ.
-This is church excommunication.
+This is church ex-communication.

-This final step may sound unloving, but it actually shows grace and a concern for godliness.
-We are to take this final step for the purity of the church (1 Corinthians 5:1–13), for the salvation of the individual (2 Corinthians 12:7–10), and for the glory of God (Ezekiel 36:22–23).
+This final step may sound unloving, but it actually shows grace and concern for godliness.
+We are to take this final step for the purity of the church (1 Corinthians 5:6–8), for the salvation of the individual (1 Corinthians 5:5), and for the glory of God (Ezekiel 36:22–23).